-The location of the city of Montreal is unique, as it is located on an island within the Saint Laurent River, and it rivals Toronto as the largest city in Canada.
-Montreal was built on Mont-Royal, as it is the only Canadian city built on a mountain, which is about 233 meters high.
+Montreal’s location is unique.
+It is on an island within the Saint Laurent River and rivals Toronto as the largest city in Canada.
+Montreal was built on Mont-Royal, the only Canadian city built on a mountain about 233 meters high.

-The city is covered with trees and also covers a fifth of the island’s area, specifically at the confluence of the Saint Laurent River with the Ottawa River.
-Montreal is Canada’s second-largest metropolitan area after Toronto, in addition to being one of the world’s largest inland ports.
-It is the main center for transportation, industrial, cultural, and education in Canada.
+The city is covered with trees and covers a fifth of the island’s area, specifically at the confluence of the Saint Laurent River with the Ottawa River.
+Montreal is Canada’s second-largest metropolitan area after Toronto and one of the world’s largest inland ports.
+It is the main centre for transportation, industry, culture, and education in Canada.

-The city center is located west of Old Montreal and has some of Canada’s tallest buildings and beautiful hotels.
-One of Montreal’s busiest sections is located under the main streets, this section is called the Underground City, and is adjacent to more than 200 restaurants, several movie theaters, and a network of roads and squares.
+The city centre is west of Old Montreal and has some of Canada’s tallest buildings and beautiful hotels.
+One of Montreal’s busiest sections is located under the main streets, called the Underground City, and is adjacent to more than 200 restaurants, several movie theatres, and a network of roads and squares.

-The weather in summer is hot and the temperature average at that time is 26 degrees and while the temperature in winter is 10 below zero.
-But the city’s infrastructure is equipped to the harshest conditions, making winter easy to live in.
+The weather in summer is hot, and the average temperature is 26 degrees, while the temperature in winter is 10 below zero.
+But the city’s infrastructure is equipped to withstand the harshest conditions, making winter easy to live in.

-Montreal was discovered by the French explorer Jacques Cartier, when he sailed to the Saint Laurent River, he discovered the island of Montreal in 1535 AD.
+Montreal was discovered by the French explorer Jacques Cartier in 1535 AD when he sailed to the Saint Laurent River and found the island.

-Then the French settlers built a fortress in Old Montreal and that was in 1642, and established the settlement of Ville-Marie, which was called Montreal in the 18th century.
-In 1763, Canada became a British colony and then Montreal developed into a British commercial center.
+The French settlers built a fortress in Old Montreal in 1642 and established the settlement of Ville-Marie, which was called Montreal in the 18th century.
+1763, Canada became a British colony, and Montreal developed into a British commercial centre.

 Things to do in Montreal

-Montreal is one of the beautiful and famous cities located in North America, where you will find many things to do and places to visit and in the coming article we will get to know more about the city and its important places to visit, so let us start this fascinating journey.
+Montreal is one of the most beautiful and famous cities in North America.
+Here, you will find many things to do and places to visit.
+In the coming article, we will learn more about the city and its important places to visit, so let us start this fascinating journey.

 Notre Dame Cathedral

-Notre Dame Cathedral is one of the most famous Montreal landmarks that you should put on your visit list when traveling to Canada, it is characterized by its distinctive Gothic style.
-One of the most important features of it is the stained glass with drawings that tell history.
+Notre Dame Cathedral is one of the most famous Montreal landmarks you should visit when travelling to Canada; its distinctive Gothic style characterizes it.
+One of its most essential features is the stained glass, with drawings that tell history.

-This church was founded in 1656 and is the oldest church and cathedral in Montreal.
-A sound and light show is held on to tell the story of the founding of the city.
+This church, founded in 1656, is Montreal’s oldest church and cathedral.
+A sound and light show tells the story of the city’s founding.

 Old Port of Montreal